felipeaz/golibcontrol/README.md

 `Profile Service` Service that contains all personal information of students and statistics about their recent actions on the platform.

+To integrate the services, the application uses Kong and Konga as API Gateway.

 # Installation
 The first installation of this application you must run the command `make install`, but if you have already installed it, you can start this application with `make run` (with terminal attached) or `make rund` (with terminal dettached)